kajasoft/pytypeddict-ts/README.md

 > This library aims to have a single source of truth that describes
 > the shape of the payload between the backend and the frontend.

-We created `pytypeddict-ts` because we prefer lighter-weight Python TypedDicts to define our types that cross the Python-TypeScript boundary, whereas the authors of `py-ts-interfaces` opt for Dataclasses.
-Thus `py-ts-interfaces` works for Dataclasses, whereas `pytypeddict-ts` works for TypedDicts.
+We created `pytypeddict-ts` to translate Python TypedDicts across the Python-TypeScript boundary. `py-ts-interfaces` translates Dataclasses to TypeScript, but not TypedDicts.

 ## Usage